Homeowners whose finances have been affected by COVID-19 can extend their mortgage payment holidays by three months.

 - Coronavirus: your travel and consumer rights Q&A

 - You can keep up to date on our latest coverage over on our coronavirus advice hub.

 This story was originally published in March and has been updated since.
-The last update was on 8 June 2020 with details of the two-month extension on the tenant eviction ban.
+The last update was on 14 August 2020 with details of Which?’s call for further action.